rnleach/findfire/README.md

 ## showfires

-Select fires from the database created by connectfire and output them in a KML format.
+Select fires from the database created by connectfire and output them in a KMZ format.

-This is a command line application that will select fires based on a given start time, end time, and geographic bounding box and then output them in KML.
+This is a command line application that will select fires based on a given start time, end time, and geographic bounding box and then output them in KMZ.
 It is analagous to showclusters, however, showclusters only selects clusters that are within the given start and end times, wheres showfires selects any fire that overlaps the start and end times.